Miele Triflex HX1 vs. Dyson V15 Detect

 Nonetheless, even in the middle setting, the V15 is better at deep cleaning.

-The V15 Detect has as much as 40% more at the highest setting, which gives it a massive advantage in deep cleaning carpets.
+The V15 Detect delivers up to 40% more at the highest setting, giving it a massive advantage for deep-cleaning carpets.

 Cleaning Comparison